rune/rune/README.md

 ## Usage

-Initialize the Rune SDK and and start your gameplay.
+Initialize the Rune SDK when initializing your game.
+The game can show animations to entice the player, but should wait on a tap from the player to start the actual gameplay as the game may be preloaded.

 ```js
 Rune.init({